Lingbogol Guide Camp

 The Kathleen Hillman Memorial Barbecue honours Ms Hillman, who organised the ablutions block (1976), the renovations of the Lingbogol kitchen, and the ceilings and windows of Karingal.

 Lingbogol survived the Creswick bushfires of 1977 with only damages to fencing.
-However, the main building and all the contents were lost to a fire July 4th 1983, the result of either an electrical fault or a spark in the chimney.
+However, the main building and all the contents were lost to a fire July 4th 1983, due to either an electrical fault or a spark in the chimney.

 With the help of all Guide members (both young and old), service clubs, parents, friends of Guiding and the Shire, a new building was opened in 1986.